joeylil/DnDDiceRoller/README.md

 # DnDDiceRoller
-dice roller for role palying games like DnD
+dice roller for role playing games like DnD